What is your foundation?

 The target audience (“who” you are trying to reach) has been identified.
 You’ve brainstormed ways to engage and partner with parishioners, businesses, and the larger community to promote VBS.
-A Little Sparkle and Shine, takes this topic to the next step with insights into creating materials and establishing marketing channels for the greatest impact.
+Publicize, Advertise, and Promote – Religious Education, takes this topic to the next step with insights into creating materials and establishing marketing channels for the greatest impact.

-Interested to learn more about how ConnectNow Family Suite can serve your parish?
+Interested to learn more about how ParishSOFT Family Suite can serve your parish?
 Please contact us at 866.930.4774 x 7, or sign up for a free demo!

-From your ConnectNow Religious Education platform, select Reports, select the correct Term (last year’s summer term).
+From your ParishSOFT Religious Education platform, select Reports, select the correct Term (last year’s summer term).
 The list of attendees will appear in the List View.
 Reach out to children in appropriate grade or age range by checking the boxes to the left of their name.
-Export the list for future use using the Quick Report option, or email them directly from your ConnectNow Platform!
+Export the list for future use using the Quick Report option, or email them directly from your ParishSOFT web-based platform!

 Family and Member Workgroups are an excellent way to organize families or members who share common traits, interests, or responsibilities.
 Interested in learning more?
 Check out our Workgroups and Communication video tutorial.

 John 1:45-46: “ Philip found Nathanael and told him, “We have found the one Moses wrote about in the Law, and about whom the prophets also wrote—Jesus of Nazareth, the son of Joseph.”

 “Nazareth!
 Can anything good come from there?”
 Nathanael asked.